Multicriteria classification: Problem statement

 of m alternative actions is available.
 Each alternative is evaluated over a set of n criteria.
 The scope of the analysis is to assign each alternative into a given set of categories (classes) C = {c1, c2, ..., ck}.
+It is therefore a kind of classification problem.

 The categories are defined in an ordinal way.
 Assuming (without loss of generality) an ascending order, this means that category c1 consists of the worst alternatives whereas ck includes the best (most preferred) ones.
 The alternatives in each category cannot be assumed be equivalent in terms of their overall evaluation (the categories are not equivalence classes).

 Furthermore, the categories are defined independently of the set of alternatives under consideration.
 In that regard, MCPs are based on an absolute evaluation scheme.
 For instance, a predefined specific set of categories is often used to classify industrial accidents (e.g., major, minor, etc.).
 These categories are not related to a specific event under consideration.
 Of course, in many cases the definition of the categories is adjusted over time to take into consideration the changes in the decision environment.